-- (3) "Medically accurate" means verified or supported by research conducted in compliance with scientific methods and published in peer-reviewed journals, where appropriate, and recognized as accurate and objective by professional organizations and agencies with expertise in the relevant field, such as the federal Centers for Disease Control and Prevention, the American Public Health Association, the American Academy of Pediatrics, and the American College of Obstetricians and Gynecologists. - (4) "Mental health program director," means the licensed mental health professional who has been designated by a short-term residential therapeutic center licensee to oversee and implement the overall mental health treatment program. - (n) (1) "Needs and services plan" means a time-limited, goal-oriented written plan, implemented by the licensee, which identifies the specific needs of an individual child, including those items specified in Section 87068.2 and 87068.22; and delineates those services necessary in order to meet the child 's identified needs. - (2) "Nonminor dependent" means a foster child who is at least 18 years of age and not more than 21 years of age or a nonminor former dependent or ward, as defined in Welfare and Institutions Code section 11400.
+- (3) "Medically accurate" means verified or supported by research conducted in compliance with scientific methods and published in peer-reviewed journals, where appropriate, and recognized as accurate and objective by professional organizations and agencies with expertise in the relevant field, such as the federal Centers for Disease Control and Prevention, the American Public Health Association, the American Academy of Pediatrics, and the American College of Obstetricians and Gynecologists. - (4) "Mental health head of service" means the licensed mental health professional or mental health rehabilitation specialist, as defined in Section 630 of Title 9, who has been designated by a short-term residential therapeutic center licensee to oversee and implement the overall mental health treatment program in accordance with the provisions of the short-term rehabilitation therapeutic program mental health program protocol. - (n) (1) "Needs and services plan" means a time-limited, goal-oriented written plan, implemented by the licensee, which identifies the specific needs of an individual child, including those items specified in Section 87068.2 and 87068.22; and delineates those services necessary in order to meet the child 's identified needs. - (2) "Nonminor dependent" means a foster child who is at least 18 years of age and not more than 21 years of age or a nonminor former dependent or ward, as defined in Welfare and Institutions Code section 11400.